KrzakalaPaul/Any2Graph/README.md

 ```
 python eval.py --run_name a_run --n_samples_eval 1000 --n_samples_plot 10
 ```
-Where *n_samples_eval* is the number of sample use to eval the model and  *n_samples_plot*  is the number of sample for which a input/target/prediction figure is plotted.
+Where *n_samples_eval* is the number of samples used to eval the model and  *n_samples_plot*  is the number of samples for which an input/target/prediction figure is plotted.
 The results will be available in

 ```
 runs/